Exeu/apai-io/README.md

 #apai-io

+ApaiIO is a highly flexible PHP library for fetching the Product Advertising API using REST or SOAP.
+You can either use the built in operations like ItemSearch or ItemLookup or you can implement your own operations which fits to your needs.

+Everything is programmed against interfaces so you can implement your own request or response classes for example.

 ##Basic Usage:
 This library is using the PSR-0 standrad: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md So you can use any autoloader which fits into this standard.